 Free disk space on Raspberry Pi OS Lite

-On Raspberry Pi OS Lite, you don’t have a fancy graphical tool to find and remove files the same way:).
+On Raspberry Pi OS Lite, you don’t have a fancy graphical tool to find and remove files the same way :).

 But you can use many commands that will often be faster to use, if you know how to use them.

-Find the largest files
+Find the largest files with a command line

 The first command you’ll probably need, is “df”.